-Deadline: February 17, 2017
+Deadline: February 17, 2018

-2. UNICO NATIONAL SCHOLARSHIP AWARDS 2016-2017
+2. UNICO NATIONAL SCHOLARSHIP AWARDS 2017-2018

-3. NATIONAL ORGANIZATION OF ITALIAN AMERICAN WOMEN (Deadline: March 1, 2017)
+3. NATIONAL ORGANIZATION OF ITALIAN AMERICAN WOMEN (Deadline: March 1, 2018)

 The National Organization of Italian American Women (NOIAW) offers targeted scholarships through its yearly program.
 The selection process for the scholarships listed below is run by the NOIAW, and is separate from that of the scholarships offered on our campus.
 For more information on the funding opportunities below (read specific requirements about citizenship and heritage), visit NOIAW.

-4. NIAF (National Italian American Foundation) Scholarships (DEADLINE: March 1, 2017)
+4. NIAF (National Italian American Foundation) Scholarships (DEADLINE: March 1, 2018)

 The program offers a wide array of scholarships to students who are NIAF members or whose parents or guardians are members.
 See description and application form

 The Coccia-Inserra Italian Student Internship (Fall 2013) &

 A highly proficient and motivated Italian Major to assist the Italian Language Program and Teacher Education Coordinators in various ways for seven hours a week.
 Duties include developing conversational materials and online resources for use in Italian courses, assisting with grading and other informal assessments, and engaging with students during and outside of class time using technological tools.
 Preference given, but not limited to, students in the Italian Teaching Certification Program and who possess strong technology skills.
 In specific cases, the intern may collaborate with a faculty member in Italian on a research project related to his/her future career goals.
 Please specify the internship for which you are applying.
 Two internships will be awarded:

 The Coccia-Inserra Italian Student Internship for Fall 2013 ($1,000)